paulin/mattpaulin/_posts/2026-03-25-Rapid-Product-Dev-Class.md

 This is often where taste gets transmitted.

 Students do not just need information.
 They need to see how someone with stronger judgment looks at a product and decides what matters.

-## Why this class could work

-The market for this kind of class exists because there is now a wide population of people who can build rough software faster than they can evaluate it.

-That creates a new need.

-People do not only need code generation.
-They need:

-- design review
-- product feedback
-- debugging help
-- structural cleanup
-- launch guidance
-- confidence and accountability

-A good course can provide part of that in a structured way.

-## The deeper promise

-The deeper promise of the class is not just that students will improve one app.

-It is that they will gain a repeatable process for taking future apps further.

-That matters because the real opportunity in this new era is not building one perfect product.
-It is becoming the kind of person who can repeatedly take an idea from rough concept to useful reality.

-That is a far more valuable skill.

-## Closing thought

-The explosion of AI-assisted app creation has made software more accessible.
-That is exciting.

-But accessibility creates a second problem: now more people can start than can finish.

-That is where this class belongs.

-It teaches the part after the magic.

-It teaches the discipline, taste, and judgment that help a builder turn an app into something people actually want to use.